xavi-burgos99/eymo/README.md

 Eymo is a compact robotic companion blending machine learning and generative AI to create personalized and interactive experiences.
 It learns from its interactions, offering customized conversations, entertainment, and learning opportunities.
 Eymo is the perfect blend of technology and companionship, making every moment more engaging and enjoyable.

+### Video Demonstration
+The video demonstration showcases EYMO's features and capabilities: [Video](https://www.youtube.com/watch?v=EVsdH6iUvgM)

+## Features

+* Voice Assistant: Eymo includes a voice assistant that leverages cloud technology for advanced speech recognition.
+This enables Eymo to understand and respond to a wide range of voice commands, making interactions smooth and intuitive.

+* Mobile Control: Eymo can be controlled via dedicated mobile applications available for both Android and iOS.
+These apps provide a user-friendly interface to manage Eymo's functions, send commands, and receive updates, ensuring you stay connected with your robotic companion at all times.

+* Obstacle Detection and Avoidance: Eymo is equipped with sensors that detect obstacles and prevent it from colliding with objects or falling off edges, such as tables.
+This feature ensures Eymo navigates safely and reliably in various environments.

+### Mobile Apps
+We have developed mobile applications to control the EYMO Robot from your smartphone.
+There are applications available for both major mobile operating systems:

+* Android Application: Our Android app allows you to easily control the robot and send commands, as well as to share phone's location with the robot voice assistant.
+If you want to have access to the application, please contact the developers.
+* iOS Application: Similarly, we have an iOS app for iPhone users, providing the same functionality for controlling the robot movement.

+These applications enable seamless interaction with the robot, making it easy to operate and manage from anywhere.

 ## Installation